robertson809/8-puzzle/README.md

 Education.
 Johnson, W. W., and Story, W. E. 1879.
 Notes on the ”15” Puzzle.American Journal of Mathematics2(4):397–404.
 Ramanujan, R. 2019.
-A* with consistency.Davidson College Moodle2(4):397–404.
+A* with consistency.Davidson College Moodle 2(4):397–404.
-Russell, S. J., and Norvig, P. 2003.Artificial Intelligence: A Modern Approach.
+Russell, S. J., and Norvig, P. 2003.
+Artificial Intelligence: A Modern Approach.
 Pearson Education.